 On the other hand if your brand is not that strong, you could save that space for keywords.

-Search engines love variety of contents so bad that the use of same titles on pages gives penalties.
+Search engines love variety of contents so bad that the use of same titles on pages drive them mad.
 We know it's hard but each page must have an unique unique and valuable title.

 WHMCS doesn't help.
 It uses the same meaningless titles across multiple pages decreasing CTR.
 For example all Cart pages are named "Shopping Cart" and registration page is "Register".

 None of your potential customers is looking for "Shopping Cart" on Google.
 Similarly no one looks for "Register".
 Turn them into something like "Start your website" followed by relevant keywords.
 Use products names and groups for cart pages.

 Meta descriptions can help your ranking on search results.
 Many WHMCS modules implements them.
 Some are popular and inexpensive but we have to address some misconceptions.

 First off, meta descriptions can be added to any WHMCS in approximately 2 minutes.
 A single line of HTML and a Smarty variable is all it takes.
 That's not even a script.
 I don't get why people buy modules to do such a simple thing.

 Second, these modules claim to improve your rankings but this is false.
 Meta description is not a ranking factor.
 It's a brief summary of a page that shows up in search results.
 It doesn't affect your rankings but CTR.
 Good descriptions attracts visitors but before you can get there, you need months of A/B testing.